gargipandkar/battleships/README.md

   2. Ships cannot be overlapped.
   3. Ships cannot share any edges; touching corners are accepted.

 After each turn, both players are informed whether the shot was a "hit" or a "miss" and which ship, if any, has been sunk.
 This information is reflected on the target grid by the symbols:
-  \* for locations not yet attacked
+  1. \* for locations not yet attacked
-  w for "miss"
+  2. w for "miss"
-  X for "hit"
+  3. X for "hit"

 This version is designed to be a 1-player game against an algorithm.
 The algoritm is state-machine with a "hunt" mode and a "target" mode.
 In the "hunt" mode, it shoots at random locations with odd (or even) parity.
 Once a ship is hit, it switches to "target" mode in which it searches at all surrounding locations.
 It returns to "hunt" mode when that ship has been sunk.

+Video demo can be found [here] (https://sutdapac-my.sharepoint.com/:v:/g/personal/gargi_pandkar_mymail_sutd_edu_sg/EZunIzsgDhFJkJsl3ZD4-QAB8EWuflBFysuWurQa5wJs0A?e=Jxm2oR).
 References:
 https://paulvanderlaken.com/2019/01/21/beating-battleships-with-algorithms-and-ai/
 http://www.datagenetics.com/blog/december32011/